What is a Duplex Apartment & How to Find Them

 When looking to move into a new apartment, the real estate terminology can get confusing.
 You’ll hear about single apartments, multi-family complexes, efficiency apartments, and everything in between.

 You might be scrolling through the apartment options, and ask yourself questions like: What is a duplex?
 And how is it different than a traditional apartment?
 Don't worry, we've got you covered.

 Duplex apartments are becoming increasingly popular for close or extended families, and savvy-landlords looking to capitalize.
 Understanding duplexes can be confusing though.
 We’ll walk you through what duplexes are, and the pros and cons of renting them.

 What is a Duplex?

 Often confused with a twin home, a duplex is a two-family home.
 Essentially, this apartment layout is two units in a single building.
-The configuration of such can be side by side or on top of another, each is still considered a duplex.
+Such configuration can be side by side or on top of another.
+However, each is still considered a duplex.

 - Both apartments in the duplex have separate entrances.
 These two separate units will typically have similar square footage.

 - Duplexes are classified as such when there are two units on a single lot that share a common wall.
 Thus, those who own a duplex own two homes, so to speak

 - Renting these out individually ensure you save on mortgage expenses which appeal to budding landlords.